 Here's How You Can Bust Retail Fraud in Missouri

-The MMPA was enacted in 1967 but, even now, misconceptions still arise.
-“Many don’t understand that there are competent attorneys that will consider taking their case as they don’t know about the fee shifting nature of the MMPA,” says A. Scott Waddell, an attorney at the Waddell Law Firm in Kansas City.
-“Specifically, that the defendant may have to pay the plaintiff’s reasonable attorney’s fees if the plaintiff prevails.
-This is a difficult concept for a generation of Americans brought up under the American Rule.”
+The MMPA was enacted in 1967, but even now, misconceptions still arise.
+“Many people don’t understand that there are competent attorneys who will consider taking their case since they don’t know about the fee-shifting nature of the MMPA—specifically, that the defendant may have to pay the plaintiff’s reasonable attorney’s fees if the plaintiff prevails,” says A. Scott Waddell, an attorney at the Waddell Law Firm in Prairie Village.

 - Merchandise was purchased from the defendant;